-FH still remains greatly underdiagnosed, so it is crucial to know whom to screen and to identify index cases.
+FH still remains greatly underdiagnosed, so it is crucial to know whom to screen and to identify index

 FH should be suspected in individuals with the following findings.1